AbhiRaj-on-Git/cloud_based-soc/README.md

 <h2>Thank you</h2>

-Thank you for going through my project, this site consists some major parts of my project which demonstrates the servers and tools used and not the full project itself.
+Thank you for going through my project, this site consists some major parts of my project which demonstrates the servers and tools used and not the full project.